alanng10/class-lang/Docue/Article/Compute/a.md

 The next 3 bytes are argue and dest.
 Argue and dest code data are in operate code in sequence of the operate syntax.

+Var that is set in operate is dest var.
+Var that is get only in operate is source var.

 Compute operates that input var and output var, use var index to specify the var.
 The var index value is 0 to 31.
 The var index takes up 1 byte in compute operate code data.